CumulusNetworks/docs/content/cumulus-linux-53/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

 Use the SNMPv3 username instead of the read-only community name.
 The SNMPv3 username does not expose the user credentials and can encrypt packet contents.
 However, SNMPv1 and SNMPv2c environments require read-only community passwords so that the `snmpd` daemon can respond to requests.
 The read-only community string enables you to poll various MIB objects on the device.

-## Start the SNMP Service
+## Basic Configuration

-Before you can use SNMP, you need to enable and start the `snmpd` service.
+Before you can use SNMP, you need to enable and start the `snmpd` service and configure a listening address.

 {{< tabs "20 ">}}
 {{< tab "NVUE Commands ">}}

 ```
 cumulus@switch:~$ nv set service snmp-server enable on
+cumulus@switch:~$ nv set service snmp-server listening-address localhost
 cumulus@switch:~$ nv config apply
 ```